aidan-lemay/Battleship_ISTE442/README.md

 > Using PM2
 * Install PM2 with `npm install -g pm2`
-* Start the API from the root folder with `pm2 start npm --name "Battleship" -- start`
+* Start the API from the root folder with `pm2 start npm --name "Battleship" -- start --watch`

 ## Styleguides and information
 > Color Scheme